emarukyan/express-req-rate-limitter-redis/README.md

 Node.js ExpressJs configurable requests rate limitter middlewear on Redis.
 This is very handy for API's.
 This middlewear calculates requests per minue and gives Rate-Limit headers for each type of request method: GET, POST, PUT, DELETE
-If limit is reached, it will send HTTP 429 Too May requests response (http://httpstatusdogs.com/429-too-many-requests)
+If limit is reached, it will send HTTP 429 Too May requests response (http://httpstatusdogs.com/429-too-many-requests) Rate limit applies to req.user if any, or to IP as a fallback.

   - X-Rate-Limit-Limit: Maximum limit for given method
   - X-Rate-Limit-Remaining: Remaining requests count